cremerlab/swimming_analysis/README_swimminganalysisinagar.md

 The code combines Python and MATLAB scripts.

 For cell tracking the u-track package from the Danuser Lab was used:

--utrack 2.0 - Copyright (C) 2007 Danuser Lab.
+- utrack 2.0 - Copyright (C) 2007 Danuser Lab.
 See https://github.com/DanuserLab/u-track.

 In addition, the Python code requires the modules NumPy an SciPy.